 - Keeping the feet on the floor, squeeze the glutes and drive the knees out against the band.
 Pause and release the movement.

-Perform for 30 seconds.
+Reps: 30 seconds.

 When your gluteus minimus is weak, you’ll experience poor stability, especially through the pelvis.
-This could look like an uneven walking gait or it could manifest a pain in the hips, knees, or pelvic area.
+This could look like an uneven walking gait or it could manifest as pain in the hips, knees, or pelvic area.
 Regardless, it creates an injury risk.

 The glutes respond well to volume and can be trained multiple times per week.
 Either add in a mini glute circuit 2-3 times per week or use the gluteus minimus exercises and work them into your current training program.

-To build the upper glutes you want a combination of basic hip extension movements like bridges, back extensions, and lunges paired with smaller, isolated gluteus minimus exercises like fire hydrants.
+To build the upper glutes, you want a combination of basic hip extension movements like bridges, back extensions, and lunges paired with smaller, isolated gluteus minimus exercises like fire hydrants.

-Anna
+Anna says

 This is very effective!
 I have been suffering from back pain for a while and I was looking for some exercises to relieve it.
 I felt a difference in my back pain after doing them.
 Will continue to do these exercises regularly!

-fitasamamabear
+fitasamamabear says

 So happy that the exercises helped to their thing!